PayHelper/payments-hub/docs/api/source/includes/api/_payment_methods.md

 gateway_config.config | object | Gateway specific configuration [see how to create different payment methods with their configuration](https://github.com/PayHelper/payments-hub/blob/master/features/api/payments/adding_new_payment_method.feature) gateway_config.decrypted_config | object | Gateway specific decrypted configuration gateway_config.id | integer | Gateway configuration unique identifier
+minAmount | integer | A minimum amount which can be handled by this payment gateway.
+If set to `100`, a minimum value of `100` can be typed in the subscription's amount field. maxAmount | integer | A maximum amount which can be handled by this payment gateway.
+If set to `100`, a maximum value of `100` can be typed in the subscription's amount field.

 ## Create a payment method